void

 References

-aO mluvícím ptáku, živé vodě a třech zlatých jabloníchBožena Němcová
+aO mluvícím ptáku, živé vodě a třech zlatých jabloníchBožena Němcová2025

 Mr. Tauchennn flag

-Tauchen was the shop clerk at Firma Polák.
+Tauchen was a shop clerk at the firm Polák.
 It was from him that Švejk purchased Hamp seed oil Nr.3 that was to be used by Feldkurat Katz for the last rites at Vojenská nemocnice na Karlově náměstí.
 It was required that the oil was consecrated by a bishop.

 Background

-Tauchen is a name that also appears later in the novel when Švejk tells Rechnungsfeldwebel Vaněk about his apprenticeship at drogerie Kokoška.
-This second Tauchen is also a chemists assistant.
-Tauchen (in the slightly chnaged form Tauben) had alreday in 1909 played a part in stories by Jaroslav Hašek; he was an assistant at Kološka (read Kokoška) in the eight stories "From the old chemists" in Veselá Praha.
-It is very likely that these three varieties of Tauchen are inspired by the author's time as a chemists apprentice in 1898-99.
-To this day (2017) it has not been possible to find out who the real Tauchen was.
+Tauchen (in the slightly changed form Tauben) had already in 1909 played a part in stories by Jaroslav Hašek; he was an assistant at Kološka (read Kokoška) in the eight stories "From the old chemists" in Veselá Praha.
+It is very likely that these three varieties of Tauchen are inspired by the author's time as a chemist's apprentice in 1898-99.

 Quote(s) from the novel